Politics of Iceland: Political parties and the elections

 After four four-year terms as the world's first elected woman president, the widely popular Vigdís Finnbogadóttir chose not to run for re-election in 1996.
 More than 86% of voters turned out in the 29 June 1996 presidential elections to give former leftist party chairman Ólafur Ragnar Grímsson a 41% plurality and relatively comfortable 12% victory margin over the closest of three other candidates.
 Traditionally limited to 6–12 weeks, Iceland's campaign season was marked by several intensely personal attacks on Ólafur Ragnar, a former finance minister who tried to erase memories of his controversial support of inflationary policies and opposition to the U.S. military presence at the NATO base in Keflavík. Ólafur Ragnar successfully used his largely ceremonial office to promote Icelandic trade abroad and family values at home.
-The last presidential elections took place on 27 June 2020.
+The most recent presidential elections took place on 27 June 2020.

-The last parliamentary elections took place on 25 September 2021.
+The most recent parliamentary elections took place on 25 September 2021.
 A three-party coalition was formed following the 2017 parliamentary elections by the Independence Party (Sjálfstæðisflokkurinn), the Progressive Party (Framsóknarflokkurinn) and the Left-Green Movement (Vinstrihreyfingin – grænt framboð).
 These political parties were again the three largest in Iceland after the latest elections and subsequently continued the coalition for another term.
 This was the first time since 2009 in which existing coalition is renewed in Iceland.
 A total of 203,898 votes were cast consulting 80.1% of the 254,681 electorates.